Lewis & Clark College of Arts & Sciences

 Print This Course

-RHMS 260 Empirical Research Methods
+RHMS 260 Argument and Empirical Research

 Content: Methods of communication research grounded in data collection for the purposes of prediction and explanation (quantitative methods) or description and interpretation (qualitative methods).
 Course spans philosophy of inquiry; relationship of theory to data in developing questions and hypotheses; logic of sampling, measurement, and statistical inference; uses of interviews, fieldwork, and textual analysis; criteria for evaluating quantitative and qualitative work; research ethics.